riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_uop_handling.rst

 If there is an interrupt then either complete all of the instruction (every UOP), or none of it.
 This is bad for interrupt latency, and also can cause problems if a UOP is a load or store instruction which causes a load/store access fault or fires a trigger (which either causes entry into debug mode or a handler).
-In these cases the sequence must be interrupted when the exception fires, so that the handler runs or debug mode is entered.
+In these cases the sequence *should* be interrupted when the exception fires, so that the handler runs or debug mode is entered at the correct point.
 The UOP number which caused the exception must also be available (like ``vstart``)  in the handler/debug mode and also for restart.

 Given that the sequence can be interrupted by an exception, it makes sense to allow interrupts at any UOP.